henrypugh/agents/README.md

    - All server connections must be properly closed
    - AsyncExitStack ensures proper cleanup of async resources
    - Manual resource cleanup may be needed in some error cases
+   - Use resource_cleanup decorator for consistent cleanup

 9. **Traceloop Integration**
    - Use Traceloop's decorators for tracing workflows, tasks, and tools
    - Set appropriate association properties for context
    - Use manual tracking for fine-grained control
+   - Track important events and metrics